miguelmota/merkletreejs-nft-whitelist/README.md

+#### NOTICE: The solidity code is unaudited and is for demo purposes.
+Use at your own risk!

 # MerkleTree.js Solidity NFT Whitelist example

 > Allow NFT minting only to whitelisted accounts by verifying merkle proof in [Solidity](https://github.com/ethereum/solidity) contract.
 Merkle root and merkle proofs are constructed using [MerkleTree.js](https://github.com/miguelmota/merkletreejs).